hdShang/arxiv-daily/docs/cs-CL/2025-06-18/papers/250615355v2-sanskriti-a-comprehensive-benchmark-for-evaluating-language-models-k.md

 ---
 layout: default
-title: SANSKRITI: A Comprehensive Benchmark for Evaluating Language Models' Knowledge of Indian Culture
+title: "SANSKRITI: A Comprehensive Benchmark for Evaluating Language Models' Knowledge of Indian Culture"
 ---

 # SANSKRITI: A Comprehensive Benchmark for Evaluating Language Models' Knowledge of Indian Culture